leo3tian/audio-pipeline/README.md

 2) Processing
 3) Uploading

+Each major folder has its own README.md file with more detailed information.

 ### Notes

 As of 09/02/2025, the flow I'm using is downloading from PodcastIndex to R2, then processing and uploading to Hugging Face.
 The following folders are used the most: